ronreiter/interactive-tutorials/tutorials/learn-html.org/en/Hello, World!.md

         </body>
     </html>

+You may also copy and paste this code into a new file in your text editor or IDE, and save the file as "index.html".
+The "index.html" file is the default file that a web server will look for when accessing a website.

+Now that we know the basic structure of an HTML page, let's try it out.

 Exercise
 --------
 1. Add an HTML &lt;title&gt; tag with the text "Hello, World!"
 2. Add a paragraph to the body with the text "Hello, World!"

 Tutorial Code
 -------------